 For decades, “built to last” has been the prevailing paradigm for business, but the concept has its limitations.
-It implies that what we know about business today remains eternally true and it implies that transformation is a one-time journey—pointed towards a single destination.
+It implies that what we know about business today remains eternally true, and it implies that transformation is a one-time journey—pointed toward a single destination.
 With the pace of disruption increasing at all levels of business, however, the journey never really ends.

 The environment that enterprise leaders face today calls for a major shift from “built to last” to “built to evolve,” according to Darwin Deano, principal and Chief SAP Technology Officer at Deloitte Consulting LLP.
 Deano and decision-makers from four leading global companies shared their perspectives during the premiere episode of The Kinetic Enterprise™: Built to Evolve, a new podcast series presented by Deloitte.